 A literature-exclusive variant called the Snap Ending can be found in some horror stories.
 In the Snap Ending, the twist is delivered in the very last line of the story.

-Not to be confused with Tragedy
+Not to be confused with Tragedy.

 A twist that doesn't make sense may qualify as a Shocking Swerve.
 A good twist that sets up the rest of a still-extant work is generally referred to as a Wham Episode, even if it doesn't actually refer exclusively to specific serials of television.

 Important varieties include: